viant/datly/doc/README.md

 method/receiver go struct behaviour customization associated with the rule, this is achieved by either golang plugins or/and custom type registry integration.

-Both autonomous and custom mode datly can be deployed as standalone app or as Docker, Kubernetes Cloud Serverless runtimes (lambda,GCF,Cloud Run).
+Both autonomous and custom mode datly can be deployed as standalone app or as Docker, Kubernetes, Cloud Serverless runtimes (lambda,GCF,Cloud Run).

 ## [Velty Tamples](https://github.com/viant/velty)